 - Next, place the pot in a warm and sunny spot.

-- The pot needs to be covered with plastic wrap or a clear plastic dome to retain the humidity and the warmth.
+- The pot must be covered with plastic wrap or a clear plastic dome to retain the humidity and warmth.

 - This plastic covering can be removed once you notice the growth of the seedlings.

 - Remember to keep the soil slightly moist during germination.

 - You can repot your plant once your seedling is at least 3 to 4 inches tall